door2door-io/transit-app-task/README.md

 ­- platform specific patterns

-Feel free to take inspiration from the current ally app or create your own UI.
+Feel free to take inspiration from the current Door2Door apps or create your own UI.

 **What to submit?**